-Parking is generally available in the developed center section of Monte Sano State Park and generally nonexistent in the not-as-developed northern and southern sections.
-That layout works well.
-Pretty much all the campgrounds, trailheads, and points of interest are near parking areas, and the rest of the Park is largely undisturbed.
+Parking is generally available in the developed center section of Monte Sano State Park and nonexistent in the not-as-developed northern and southern sections.
+Almost all of the campgrounds, trailheads, and points of interest are near parking areas, leaving the rest of the park largely undisturbed.

-Except for the fee booth, the Dic Golf Course is the first thing you pass in the Park if you enter on Nolen Avenue.
-The eighteen-hole course opened in 2009.
-It’s rather hilly and densely wooded.
-It has carpeted tees and DISCatcher holes.
-Six of the holes are shorter than 300 feet, but the course plays much longer since the fairways are so narrow.
-Watch for fallen limbs, especially after a bad storm.
+The Disc Golf Course is the first thing that guests pass in the park when entering on Nolen Avenue.
+This 18-hole course opened in 2009.
+It’s rather hilly and densely wooded, providing a challenging game for avid disc golfers.
+The course is designed with carpeted tees and DISCatcher holes, six of which are shorter than 300 feet, but the course plays much longer since the fairways are so narrow.
+Watch out for fallen limbs on the course, especially after a bad storm.

 The Wernher von Braun Planetarium is a planetarium located inside of the park boundaries that is operated by the von Braun Astronomical Society (VBAS).
 The facilities include a telescope, planetarium, observatory, and an astronomical library.
 The VBAS regularly offers shows to the public that cover a variety of topics ranging from an in-depth discussion on black holes to a Harry Potter-themed program.
 At the planetarium, guests will be able to take a digital tour through the night sky, and then, weather permitting, they will have an opportunity to use the powerful telescopes to look at some of the wonders of the night sky with help from the VBAS Observing Crew.